 Upon request, the call oversight committee and/or department manager will pull callback data for the last three (3) months.
 In circumstances where 75% or more of the days required one or more callback, an FTE will be created commensurate with the timeframe and scale of the callback data.
+Within thirty (30) days, a review of the callback data will occur.
 The following options will be considered: